feathersjs-offline/docs/docs/api/offline-api.md

     console.log(`entries = ${JSON.stringify(result)}`);
   });
 ```

-Note: `getEntries` retrieves all resources (fulfilling the criteria of `params.query`) and always return an array.

 #### Internal service handles
 Internal service handles are useful for receiving messages whenever a CRUD operation have been successfully performed.
 To receive a message you first have to register a message handler for the relevant service handle.
 You can register message handlers for the messages `created,` `updated,` `patched,` and `removed`.
 The available service handles are: